google/starlark-go/doc/spec.md

 be used to stop the execution of the loop or advance to the next iteration.

-In Skylark, a `for` loop is permitted only within a function definition.
+In Starlark, a `for` loop is permitted only within a function definition.
 A `for` loop at top level results in a static error.